zimmski/tavor/doc/format.md

 - Token names can only consist of letters, digits and the underscore sign "_".
 - Token names have to be unique in the format definition scope.

-Additional to these rules it is not allowed to declare a token without any usage in the format definition scope except if it is the <code>START</code> token which is used as the entry point of the format, meaning it defines the beginning of the format.
-Hence, it is required for every format definition.
+Additional to these rules it is not allowed to declare a token without any reference in the format definition scope except if it is the <code>START</code> token which is used as the entry point of the format.
+Meaning it defines the beginning of the format and is therefore required for every format definition.

 ## <a name="terminal-tokens"></a>Terminal tokens